Rittenweb/fairy-chess/README.md

 Mobile play is not yet supported, as the HTML5 Drag and Drop API does not work with touch events.

 The next game mechanic added will be an "auto-capture" area around some powerful pieces.

+I'd like to add a couple extra animations that would be nice but would also be quite a bit of work relative to the feature payoff, because they require additional specific game-phases and to asynchronously delay the following phase until the animation ends.